-She spent ten years drawing storyboards in the animation industry for studios such as Walt Disney, Nickelodeon, and Warner Bros., and is also known for her iconic Sputnik Girl posters for Manitowoc, Wisconsin's annual Sputnikfest.
+She spent ten years drawing storyboards in the animation industry for studios such as Walt Disney, Nickelodeon, and Warner Bros.
 She also owned a children's bookshop and worked in the youth department of a public library.
 Tina is also a Cub Scout leader and has little to no spare time.

 Tina is represented by Teresa Kietlinski at Bookmark Literary.

 Interviews and links:

 July 2015- SNAIL AND WORM cover reveal with Mr. Schu